fedora-copr/copr/doc/how_to_upgrade_persistent_instances.rst

     openstack server set --name copr-dist-git-dev_backup "85260b5b-7f61-4398-8d05-xxxxxxxxxxxx"

-.. note:: You might need to backup also letsencrypt certificates.
+.. warning:: You might need to backup also letsencrypt certificates.
              See `Letsencrypt renewal limits`_.

-.. note:: You should terminate existing resalloc resources.
+.. warning:: You should terminate existing resalloc resources.
              See `Terminate resalloc resources`_.

 Finally, shut down the instance to avoid storage inconsistency and other possible problems::